Updated on April 19 at 2:52 p.m. ET

-Cochran’s announcement means that Republicans will be defending yet another open Senate seat in a midterm campaign year that has been tilting strongly toward Democrats.
-Senators Bob Corker of Tennessee and Jeff Flake of Arizona have already announced their retirements.
-In the House, several veteran Republicans in competitive districts are calling it quits, depriving the GOP of the advantage of incumbency in races that could determine control of the chamber in 2019.
+Besides Ryan, several other veteran Republicans in competitive districts are calling it quits, depriving the GOP of the advantage of incumbency in races that could determine control of the House in 2019.
 And more retirements may be on the way, as lawmakers make their final decisions about running ahead of their respective primaries.

 At the same time, a wave of allegations of sexual harassment and other inappropriate behavior has scrambled the retirement picture in both parties, and it’s forced several lawmakers to leave Congress early.
-Republican Representative Patrick Meehan of Pennsylvania, Republican Representatives Blake Farenthold and Joe Barton of Texas, and Democratic Representative Ruben Kihuen of Nevada have abandoned reelection campaigns after misconduct allegations.
-Scandals have already forced the immediate resignations of Democratic Senator Al Franken and long-serving Representative John Conyers among Democrats, as well as GOP Representatives Trent Franks and Tim Murphy.
-More could be on the way as new allegations come to light.
+Republican Representative Patrick Meehan of Pennsylvania, and Joe Barton of Texas, and Democratic Representative Ruben Kihuen of Nevada have abandoned reelection campaigns after misconduct allegations.
+Scandals have already forced the immediate resignations of Democratic Senator Al Franken and long-serving Representative John Conyers, as well as GOP Representatives Trent Franks and Tim Murphy.
+Representative Blake Farenthold of Texas first announced he would forgo his reelection bid after acknowledging he agreed to a taxpayer-funded harassment settlement with a former staffer.
+But in early April, he resigned from Congress altogether.
+More retirements or resignations could be on the way as new allegations come to light.

 The trend to this point gives a distinct edge to the Democrats.
-While roughly the same number of lawmakers in both parties are leaving their seats to run for higher office, just nine House Democrats are retiring outright or have already resigned, compared with 25 Republicans.
+While roughly the same number of lawmakers in both parties are leaving their seats to run for higher office, just 11 House Democrats are retiring outright or have already resigned, compared with 27 Republicans.
 (House members running for other offices often count as retirements, because it’s usually impractical or illegal to run for multiple positions at the same time.)
-Including those members who are leaving to run for another office, there will be 17 open House seats vacated by Democrats and 37 for Republicans.
-Democratic victories last November in gubernatorial and state legislative races in Virginia and New Jersey could spur more retirements among Republicans worried about the national political environment under Trump.
+Including those members who are leaving to run for another office, there will be 19 open House seats vacated by Democrats and 41 by Republicans.
+(The death of Representative Louise Slaughter of New York in March gave Democrats an additional open seat to defend.)
+Conor Lamb’s victory in a special House election in a Pennsylvania district that voted strongly for Trump could spur more retirements among Republicans worried about the national political environment under Trump.

-And although Democrats must defend far more Senate seats than Republicans in 2018—including several in states that Donald Trump won—all of the party’s incumbents are currently running for reelection.
+And although Democrats must defend far more Senate seats than Republicans in 2018—including several in states that Trump won—all of the party’s incumbents are currently running for reelection.
 The retirements of Corker and Flake, along with a Democratic victory in December’s special election in Alabama, give Democrats an outside chance at retaking the Senate majority.
-In the House, they’ll need to pick up 24 seats, and the more Republicans retire in districts that Hillary Clinton carried last year, the more the GOP majority is at risk.
+In the House, they’ll need to pick up 23 more seats after Lamb’s win in Pennsylvania.
+And the more Republicans retire in districts that Clinton carried last year, the more the GOP majority is at risk.

 Senate Republicans Retiring Outright